appscode/blog/content/post/kubedb-v2024.4.27/index.md

 ## Microsoft SQL Server

-We are thrilled to announce that KubeDB now extends its support to `Microsoft SQL Server`, one of the most popular relational database management systems (RDBMS) in the world.
+We are thrilled to announce that KubeDB now supports `Microsoft SQL Server`, one of the most popular relational database management systems (RDBMS) in the world.
 With this addition, KubeDB users can now seamlessly provision and manage SQL Server instances directly within their Kubernetes clusters.
 Besides provisioning, customizable health checker, custom template for pods & containers, authentication, multiple termination strategies, default container security etc. are included.

 This release includes support for `Provisioning SQL Server Availability Group` and `Standalone SQL Server` instance Utilize SQL Server's high availability features by deploying instances in availability group mode.
-KubeDB leverages the `Raft Consensus Algorithm for cluster coordination`, enabling automatic leader election and failover decisions. `Quorum support` ensures the reliability and fault tolerance of your SQL Server deployments.
+KubeDB leverages the `Raft Consensus Algorithm` for cluster coordination, enabling automatic leader election and failover decisions.
+Quorum support ensures the reliability and fault tolerance of your SQL Server deployments.

 You can also Deploy SQL Server instances in standalone mode for simple, single-node configurations.
 Here's a sample YAML to provision one.